therealmuffin/synchronator/CONFIG_MANUAL.md

 The header in the main section is formatted as an array delimited by square brackets

 None of the numeric data variables are mandatory except for volume.
-If no other variables are defined (header, tail, etc), all incoming byte is assumed to be volume data.
+If no other variables are defined (header, tail, etc), every incoming byte is assumed to be volume data.
 Every outgoing byte represents volume data

 ### Glossary